woocommerce/woocommerce-gateway-stripe/readme.txt

 == Changelog ==

-= 4.1.4 - 2018-05-22 =
+= 4.1.5 - 2018-05-28 =
+* Tweak - Refactor initialization of plugin.
+* Tweak - Webhook failed handler now handles all payment methods.
+* Tweak - Make sure 3DS object is in pending status before redirecting.
-* Tweak - Improve performance when getting source id and charge id from database.
+* Tweak - CSS styling.
+* Add - Username to the description field of the Stripe customer when created.
-* Add - GDPR privacy support.
+* Add - GDPR retention setting and logic.
+* Fix - Payment request payments were redirected to Pay Order when it should be Order Received.
-* Update - WC 3.4 compatibility.
+* Update - Stripe API version to 2018-05-21.

 [See changelog for all versions](https://raw.githubusercontent.com/woothemes/woocommerce-gateway-stripe/master/changelog.txt).